March 29, 2019 – Aaron Cavagnolo

 The easiest way to improve your paddle training is to take a paddle raft guide school, advanced guide school or paddle on Cherry Creek or another technical class V river for a commercial company.
 Paddle rafting guide schools focus on how to create great paddlers and get them to work as a team.
 While the guides working class V rivers have spent years refining their paddle talks due to necessity.
 On these trips you’ll learn the whitewater rafting skills that the leaders in the industry are teaching their paddlers.

 The Basic Paddle Rafting Commands and Strokes

-Typically the most used rafting command is “forward paddle.”
+Typically the most used rafting command is “forward” for forward paddle.
 A tripod position with weight on the feet, leaning forward and minimal weight on the butt while paddling aggressively will help keep people in the boat.

 Some key points of focus include making sure the paddle shaft is perpendicular to the water, people lean forward to start the stroke and finish their strokes before their hips so that they can keep their weight on their feet and have better balance.

 In the front of the boat, paddlers want to have their paddles follow along the bow of the boat at an angle rather than reaching straight forward and pulling straight back.
 If the front right paddler follows the bow of the boat she will drive the boat to the left making it much harder for the guide to keep the raft on its desired route.

 It is also important for paddlers to realize that they need to try to get the whole blade in the water every stroke and that requires adjustment in their waists as the raft tips side to side and forward to aft in the whitewater.

 While some people prefer to say “forward paddle” the extra word is not neccessary and “forward” is a clear, more concise command.